JoshuaEstes/bitpay-default-build/README.md

 # Installation

-This assumes that you do not already have a build process in place.
-If you are already using Phing, composer, etc. it is assumed that you are able to look at the source code of this project and update the files that you need to.
+* Copy the `build` directory to your project.
+* Add the contents of the `.gitattributes` and `.gitignore` files to the ones you already have.
+If you do not already have those files, just copy them to your git repository.
+* If you are using Travis CI, copy `.travis.yml` into your project.

-* Copy everything into the root of your project.
+* Copy the `build.xml` file into your project.
-  * **NOTE** If you are already using composer, just update the `require-dev` section with the contents of this projects.
+* Copy the `require-dev` section of THIS projects `composer.json` into YOUR projects `composer.json`
-* Edit `build/phpunit.xml.dist` to point to your PHPUnit tests.
-* Edit `build/build.properties` and configure what needs to be configured within that file.
-* Once everything is done, run composer to install all the dependencies.
+* If you want a script that checks the server to make sure it has all the requirements for your project, copy the `requirements.php` file into your project.

 # Configuration

-The majority of the configuration options for running a build are inside of the `build.properties` file.
-Please update this file and read the descriptions of each property in that file.

-You may also need to update `phpunit.xml.dist`.
+* Edit `build/build.properties` to match your project.
+By default it assumes your source code is in the project root directory.
+* Edit `build/phpunit.xml.dist` to match your directory structure.
+The logging sections can be left alone unless you want the code coverage documentation to be generated elsewhere.
+* Other files you may want to update include the `requirements.php` and the `build.xml` script itself.
+Also update the `.travis.yml` file if your project is using it.

 # Usage